 Make an appointment Learn more

-Survival is largely dependent on your cancer’s stage at the time of diagnosis, and national data shows these survival rates for uterine cancer:
+Survival is largely dependent on your cancer’s stage at the time of diagnosis, and data from the National Cancer Institute show these survival rates for uterine cancer: